nsdfxela/nsdfxela.github.io/uninstalling.markdown

 ## [](#header-2)Windows

-To uninstall the Remote Face from your computer use "Apps & Features" ("Programs & Features" in Windows 7) menu and find the Remote Face in list of your applications.
+To uninstall the Remote Face from your computer use the "Apps & Features" ("Programs & Features" in Windows 7) menu and find the Remote Face in the list of your applications.
 Click on the "Uninstall" button and follow the instructions.

 ![](assets/img/un_win_1.png)